AppD-PS-Innovation-Practice/WindowsEventLog-appd-monitor/README.md

 	* Event severity Levels

 - Time Window - DateTime
-	* StartTime - Negative number representing the number of minutes prior to script execution
+	* StartTime - Negative number representing the number of minutes prior to script execution.
 	* EndTime - Negative number or 0 (zero) to represent the current time (now).

 ## Query Examples ##

-### Single Event ID with Single Event Level for the last 10 minutes ###
+### Single Event ID with Single Event Level for the last 10 minutes - LogName and ProviderName without spaces ###
-"System";"Event Log";6008;2;-10;0;UnexpectedReboot_6008
+"System";"EventLog";6008;2;-10;0;UnexpectedReboot_6008

-### Multiple Event IDs with Multiple Event Levels for the last 30 minutes ###
+### Multiple Event IDs with Multiple Event Levels for the last 30 minutes - LogName includes spaces ###
 "Windows PowerShell";"PowerShell";400,600;1,2,3,4;-30;0;PowerShell_400_and_600

 ## Metrics ##

 ### Status ###
 The status of the extension is based upon the existence of the CSV file and the validity of each field.
 Status is based on Bitwise value for each of the steps.

-Bitwise Error Flags for Status.

 EventQueryErrorFlags